Where to Ski in Japan

 Japanese Ski Resorts Size

-In general the Japan ski resorts are very small compared to Canada, USA or Europe, and are more akin to the size of
+quintessential Japanese ski resort is very small compared to Canada, USA or Europe, and are more akin to the size of

 New Zealand ski resorts.
 Of course it’s difficult to make accurate comparisons because of the methods used to measure the statistic.
 For most of the ski resorts in Japan, the size only includes the piste and not the off-piste areas.